Latvia vs Estonia: Company incorporation process

 Company incorporation in both countries is very simple, compared to Western or Central European countries.

 This is where Estonia beats Latvia.
 Actually, not only Latvia, but the whole world.
 Estonia has developed e-governance system which grants e-Residency card to people from all across the world.
 You don’t have to be Estonian resident to obtain e-Residency card.
-In terms of company incorporation this is a very big deal if you are interested in remote company management.
-E-Residency card gives rights to electronically sign and submit all sorts of documents related with company incorporation and every-day management.
-You can read more about e-Residency and benefits it grants in our article here (right below the nice picture).
+In terms of company incorporation this is a very big deal if you are interested in remote company management. e-Residency card gives rights to electronically sign and submit all sorts of documents related with company incorporation and every-day management.

 2. e-signature in Latvia

-As a member of EU, Latvia has to work in accordance with eIDAS Regulation which means that Commercial Registry of Latvia has to accept electronically signed documents which are signed with eID card issued by EU Member States.
+As a member of EU, Latvia has to work in accordance with eIDAS Regulation which means that Tegister of Enterprises of Latvia has to accept electronically signed documents which are signed with eID card issued within EU.
 People with eID cards issued within EU are able to sign and submit documents in electronic form to Commercial Registry for company incorporation.
 Advantage compared with Estonian e-Residency card is that eID card holders don’t have to wait 30 days to obtain e-Residency card and can move along with company incorporation right away.
 Disadvantage is that it limits e-signature just among EU Member States.

 3. Process of company incorporation